PhoenixPan/FrontEndDevelopment/html-basic.md

 </map>
 ```
 ###<**head**> - Container of metadata
-Title: define title in browser and search engine;
+Title: define the title in browser tag and in search engine;
 Base: provides default link and target;
 Link: links to outside resources, such as style;
 Meta: used in many services and serarch engine;